-You can go to www.cra-arc.gc.ca/myaccount and sign-in or register for an online profile.
+You can go to www.cra-arc.gc.ca/myaccount and sign in or register for an online profile.
 If it is your first time using this service, this may take a few weeks.
 The CRA “My Account” profile allows you to track your refund, view or change your return, view your RRSP limit, change your address and much more.
 Once you complete the registration process, a CRA security code will be mailed to you.
-Once you receive this security code you can enter it during the “My Account” registration process and gain access to your profile online.
+Once you receive this security code, you can enter it during the “My Account” registration process and gain access to your profile online.

 Can’t you just do it on your own?

-Technically, yes but it’s a lot easier with an expert on your team.
+Technically, yes, but it’s a lot easier with an expert on your team.
 In fact, the CPAs we have on staff have extensive knowledge of the changing tax laws – including ones related to the equipment and resources you need to do your job.
 You won’t spend your valuable time sorting through a mountain of receipts.
 You won’t have to deal with the CRA.
 Your taxes will be filed on time.
 And you’ll get a streamlined process that makes life as a small business owner just a little bit easier.

-Accountants prepare your tax returns based on the information you provide and your accountant does not know things about you unless you tell them.
-The accountant will have a director of the corporation sign a Management Representation Letter prior to filing the corporate tax return.
+Accountants prepare your tax returns based on the information you provide, and your accountant does not know things about you unless you tell them.
+The accountant will have a director of the corporation sign a management representation letter prior to filing the corporate tax return.
 By signing this letter, the director agrees that there’s nothing in the financial statements that they know to be false or misleading.
 When reviewing a tax return with you, we answer any questions you have and explain the returns in as much detail as you need.
 If a mistake is made on our end, we resolve it without any inconvenience to you.

-Over contributing to RRSPs
+Over-contributing to RRSPs

 It’s extremely important that you do not over-contribute to your RRSP account.
 Before you invest in an RRSP, check the balance on your NOA or call us to confirm your RRSP balance.
-RRSP contributions that exceed the allowable RRSP threshold available to you is subject to a 1% per month tax.
+RRSP contributions that exceed the allowable RRSP threshold available to you are subject to a 1% per month tax.

 If you receive wages, and are under the age of 65, then you must pay into CPP.
 The more you pay into CPP over your career, the larger the benefit you will receive when you retire.
 CPP contributions are not a tax – they are an investment into your pension plan.
 If you do not contribute to CPP, you won’t receive CPP payments when you reach age 65.
 In 2016, the typical CPP cheque is about $1000/month for people that contributed regularly over their career.
 This amount increases with inflation each year.